lutzer/portfolio/site/projects/mazi_archive/index.md

 ---
 title: Mazi Archive
-tags: hidden-project
+tags: project
 thumbnail: thumb.jpg
-color: 0
+color: 6
-date: 2015-01-01
+date: 2015-03-01
 ---

 *MAZI /Berlin is a pilot project that explores the relationship between network technologies, civic action, commons and informal learning.
-MAZI means "together" in Greek, and under this idea we work on the development of a DIY networking toolkit for location-based collective awareness.*
+MAZI means together in Greek, and under this idea we work on the development of a DIY networking toolkit for location-based collective awareness.*

 <span class="more"></span>